 Application : Applied

-Explanation on : The Executive Directors of the Company are involved in the day to day

-application of the practice operations of the Group together with the senior management of the various departments in the Group.
+Explanation on application of the practice Explanation for departure : The Executive Directors of the Company are involved in the day to day operations of the Group together with the senior management of the various departments in the Group.
 Project meetings, sales meetings, and leasing meetings are held weekly while budget meetings and other operational meetings are held quarterly to discuss on the operations and strategic activities for the Group's projects and the administration of the office.
 Values, aims and standards are instilled through such regular meetings and upheld by senior management.
 The Board Charter formally sets out the roles and responsibilities of the Board and Senior Management of the Group, and is published on the Company's website for continuous and easy access by all stakeholders.

-Explanation for : departure

-ed to complete the columns below.
-Non-large companies are encouraged
+Large companies are to complete the colum • red to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the columns be Plow.

 Measure :

 Timeframe :